-The Regional Transport Committee is responsible for preparing and consulting on the RLTP.
+The RTC is responsible for preparing and consulting on the RLTP.
 Consultation on the RLTP can be carried out in conjunction with the regional council's LTCCP.
 A recommended RLTP must be submitted to the full regional council for approval before it can be lodged with the NZ Transport Agency for consideration during the preparation of the NLTP.

-The LTMAA has a provision for referring the RLTP back to the Committee for amendments or further information if the regional council does not agree with the recommended Programme.
+The LTMAA has a provision for referring the RLTP back to the RTC for amendments or further information if the regional council does not agree with the recommended Programme.
 It can do so, though, only once before submitting it to the NZ Transport Agency.
 If the regional council doesn't then approve the RLTP it must provide the NZ Transport Agency with an explanation why.
 Only after the RLTP has been submitted to the NZ Transport Agency will activities be assessed for inclusion in the NLTP.

-4.3.3 Variations to the RLTP
+4.3.3 Variations and Amendments to the RLTP

-At any time during the 3 years the RLTP is in force the Committee can consider and approve variations.
-Public consultation only needs to be carried out for those modifications considered significant under the Committee's significance policy.
-A draft policy is in Attachment 2 for consideration and approval by the Committee.
-The NZ Transport Agency must promptly consider a variation to a RLTP to update the NLTP.
-However, the NZ Transport Agency is not obligated to update the NLTP with the modifications from a RLTP; although if it decides not to accept a subsequent explanation is required.
+At any time during the 3 years the RLTP is in force the RTC can consider and approve variations or amendments.
+Public consultation only needs to be carried out for those modifications considered significant under the region's significance policy.
+The NZ Transport Agency must promptly consider a variation or amendment to a RLTP to update the NLTP.
+However, the NZ Transport Agency is not obligated to update the NLTP with the modifications from a RLTP; although if it decides not to include a requested variation a subsequent explanation is required.